enkidevs/curriculum/spreadsheets/introduction/README.md

 name: Introduction

-description: Learn how to use spreadsheets and formulas to better analyze data.
+description: Learn the basics of spreadsheets and what they can do.

 core: true